 We tapped Cynthia Kett, a principal with advice-only firm Stewart & Kett Financial Advisors Inc., to help us out.
 She gave us five solid ways to be responsible with our refund.
 So here they are, in order of priority.

 Pay down non-deductible debt

 This means credit card debt people.
 It also means things like student loans and mortgage payments, but start with paying down your credit card debt.
+Better yet, consolidate all debts you have into one iva debt so you can repay quicker.
 Chances are the interest rate on your credit card is higher than your student debt or your mortgage.

 Contribute to your savings plan

 “Don’t fritter away the refund”use it to achieve whichever financial or life goals are the most important to you,” says Kett.
 This means not breaking up your refund over a bunch of different savings or activities.
 Put the bulk of it away into whatever savings is most important to you.

 If saving for the short term, invest in low-risk opportunities

 Talk to accountancy firms dublin about investing in things like high-interest savings plans and GICs.
 You’ll be able to protect whatever money you put in, but you’ll still make a bit of money too.
 The best part is you have access to the funds and can withdraw easily.